Monte Carlo with Determinantal Point Processes: Experimental illustration

-computed over the $N_{\text{repeat}}$ realizations.
+We summarize our results for each dimension $d$ in Figure~\ref{f:results}.
+On each quadrant and for each $N$, we plot in black circles the sample variance of computed over the $N_{\text{repeat}}$ realizations.
 Blue and red dots indicate standard confidence intervals, for indication only.
+For comparison, we also plot in white circles the sample variance of a standard crude Monte Carlo estimator of the same integral, using i.i.d. samples of the reference measure.

 For a given dimension $d$, we want to infer the rate of decay of the variance, in order to confirm the rate in the CLT of Theorem~\ref{DPPMC Th1}.
 We proceed as follows.
 We first select the values of $N$ for which the $N_{\text{repeat}}$ realizations give a $p$-value larger than $0.05$ in a Kolmogorov-Smirnov test of Gaussianity.
 This is meant to eliminate the small values of $N$ for which the Gaussian in the CLT \eqref{e:weightedCLT} is a bad approximation for our samples.
 We do not claim to perform any multiple testing, but rather use the $p$-value as a loose indicator of Gaussianity.
 The bottom plot of each quadrant of Figure~\ref{f:results} shows the $p$-values as a function of $N$.
-Note how Gaussianity is hinted even for small $N$ in $d=1,2$, while for larger dimensions, it takes larger $N$ to kick in.
-Then, we perform a standard Bayesian linear regression on the selected log variances vs. $\log(N)$, with wide Gaussian priors for the slope and intercept.
-For visualization, we plot on each quadrant the maximum a posteriori (MAP) line in green and indicate its slope in the legend.
-We now summarize the obtained posteriors by giving central $95\%$-credible intervals in Table~\ref{t:posteriors}, that is an interval such that the posterior puts $2.5\%$ of its mass to its left and another $2.5\%$ to its right.
+Note how Gaussianity is hinted even for small $N$ in $d=1,2$, while for $d=3$, it takes larger $N$ to kick in.
+Then, we perform a standard frequentist linear regression on the selected log variances vs. $\log(N)$.
+For visualization, we plot on each quadrant of Figure~\ref{f:results} the maximum likelihood (MLE) line in green and indicate its slope in the legend.
+The usual Student-t confidence intervals for the slope are given in the column of Table~\ref{t:confidenceIntervals} labeled \emph{Crude MC}.

-Table~\ref{t:posteriors} shows very good agreement between experimental results and the CLT in Theorem~\ref{DPPMC Th1} for each dimension $d$.
-As shown by the MAP slope and the credible intervals in Table~\ref{t:posteriors}, the CLT approximation is strikingly accurate for $d=1,2$, even for small $N$.
-For $d=3,4$, the credible intervals are relatively large, and the MAP values are quite off the theoretical slopes.
-This larger uncertainty is due to less points satisfying our Gaussianity requirement, in the bottom panels of Figures~\ref{f:results3D} and \ref{f:results4D}, and a more erratic behaviour in the top panel of Figure~\ref{f:results4D}.
-Unsurprisingly, convergence to a Gaussian distribution is slower when the dimension increases.